Eggleaf Spurge

 Stem: Are about 6 cm long, smooth, egg-shaped and finely toothed.
 The leaves have a prominent midvein, and are green to yellow-green.

-Leaves: Eggleaf Spurge grows up to 1 m tall and can produce up to 20 stems.
+Leaves: Eggleaf spurge grows up to 1 m tall and can produce up to 20 stems.
 The stems are covered in fine white hairs and turn red as the plant matures (July to October)

 Fruit: Seed pods are three-lobed capsules which are green and sticky.
 They will eject the seeds when ripe.